lilab-bcb/cumulus/docs/chromap.rst

 	  - 30
           - 30
 	* - min_read_length
-	  - [chromap option -\\-min-read-length] Skip mapping the reads of length less than Min read length.
+	  - [chromap option \-\-min-read-length] Skip mapping the reads of length less than Min read length.
 	  - 30
           - 30
 	* - trim_adaptors
-	  - | [chromap option -\\-trim-adapters]
+	  - | [chromap option \-\-trim-adapters]
             | Try to trim adapters on 3’.
 This only works for paired-end reads.
             | When the fragment length indicated by the read pair is less than the length of the reads,
             | the two mates are overlapped with each other.
 Then the regions outside the overlap are regarded as adapters and trimmed.
 	  - True
           -
 	* - remove_pcr_duplicates
-	  - | [chromap option -\\-remove-pcr-duplicates]
+	  - | [chromap option \-\-remove-pcr-duplicates]
             | Remove PCR duplicates.
 	  - True
           -
 	* - remove_pcr_duplicates_at_bulk_level
-	  - | [chromap option -\\-remove-pcr-duplicates-at-bulk-level]
+	  - | [chromap option \-\-remove-pcr-duplicates-at-bulk-level]
             | Remove PCR duplicates at bulk level for single cell data.
 	  - False
           -
 	* - remove_pcr_duplicates_at_cell_level
-	  - | [chromap option -\\-remove-pcr-duplicates-at-cell-level]
+	  - | [chromap option \-\-remove-pcr-duplicates-at-cell-level]
             | Remove PCR duplicates at cell level for single cell data.
 	  - False
           -
 	* - tn5_shift
-          - | [chromap option -\\-Tn5-shift]
+          - | [chromap option \-\-Tn5-shift]
 	    | Perform Tn5 shift.
 When this option is turned on,
             | the forward mapping start positions are increased by 4bp and the reverse
             | mapping end positions are decreased by 5bp.
 Note that this works only when --SAM is NOT set.
 	  - True
           -
 	* - low_mem
-          - | [chromap option -\\-low-mem]
+          - | [chromap option \-\-low-mem]
 	    | Use low memory mode.
 When this option is set,
             | multiple temporary intermediate mapping files might be
             | generated on disk and they are merged at the end of processing to reduce memory usage.
             | When this is NOT set, all the mapping results are kept in the memory before
             | they are saved on disk, which works more efficiently for datasets that are not too large.
 	  - True
           -
 	* - bc_error_threshold
-          - | [chromap option -\\-bc-error-threshold]
+          - | [chromap option \-\-bc-error-threshold]
 	    | Max Hamming distance allowed to correct a barcode.
 Max allowed 2.
 	  - 1
           - 1
 	* - bc_probability_threshold
-          - | [chromap option -\\-bc-probability-threshold]
+          - | [chromap option \-\-bc-probability-threshold]
 	    | Min probability to correct a barcode.
 	  - 0.9
           - 0.9
 	* - output_mappings_not_in_whitelist
-          - | [chromap option -\\-output-mappings-not-in-whitelist]
+          - | [chromap option \-\-output-mappings-not-in-whitelist]
 	    | Output mappings with barcode not in the whitelist.
 	  -
           -
 	* - output_format
 	  - | Output format.
 The following formats are available:
             | bed, tagalign, sam, pairs
 	  - "bed"
           -
 	* - chr_order
-          - | [chromap option -\\-chr-order]
+          - | [chromap option \-\-chr-order]
 	    | File with customized chromsome order.
 	  -
           -
 	* - pairs_natural_chr_order
-	  - | [chromap option -\\-pairs-natural-chr-order]
+	  - | [chromap option \-\-pairs-natural-chr-order]
             | File with natural chromosome order for pairs flipping.
 	  -
           -
 	* - docker_registry
 	  - Docker registry to use: